ivanvorobei/SPLarkController/README.md

 ### About
 Transition between controllers to top.
 You can change animatable height after presentation controller.
 For presentation and dismissing using custom transition delegate.

 For implement settings as in preiew, see section [Settings Controller](https://github.com/ivanvorobei/SPLarkController#settings-controller).
+You can set any content inside bottom controller.

 If you like the project, don't forget to `put star ★` and follow me on GitHub: